shaoshunda/broadcom_bsa/docs/hfp/README.txt

-This document provides a brief introduction for the BSA HFP.
+// This document provides a brief introduction for the BSA HFP.

-# push restart_broadcom_bsa.sh to DUT
-adb push restart_broadcom_bsa.sh /userdata

-# restart bsa_server and run app_manager on terminal_1
-/userdata/restart_broadcom_bsa.sh

-# run the app_hs in the other terminal_2
-app_hs

-# On terminal_1, using cell phone to connect DUT and press 13 to accept Simple
+# Run bsa_bt_hfp.sh on terminal_1, using cell phone to connect DUT and press 13 to accept Simple
 # Pairing:
 Bluetooth Application Manager Main menu:
         1 => Abort Discovery